 If you have multiple data sources connecting to the same backend database, you will need to be careful not to overload the backend database.
 For example, if you have 10 data sources with a maximum connections of 50, this creates a maximum of 500 possible connects to the same backend database, which may overload the database, or reduce the performance of the database.
-It is generally a good idea to se the maximum allowed connects to be less than the maximum threads of a web container.
+It is generally a good idea to set the maximum allowed connections to be less than the maximum threads of a web container.

 Next, you'll want to know if 10 connections to the database is an appropriate value.
 In the WebSphere admin console, navigate to Monitoring and Tuning > Performance viewer > Current activity > select an application server.
 At the viewer, select JDBC Connection Pools and then select View Modules.
 In this example, the red line indicates there are 2 connections to the database, thus a maximum of 10 should be perfectly OK.